Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 The benefit of a landing page versus offering your lead magnet using in-line lead capture is that there is more room to sell your lead on the offering.
 The downside, however, is that it can add an additional step the lead must take to give you their contact information, meaning more visitors may drop off before getting the lead magnet.

 A CTA consists of messaging telling the visitor to take an action and the digital element they must click to take it.
 It gives visitors instructions on how to get their lead magnet.
 Typically, the messaging is superimposed on a button, but CTA elements can also be hyperlinks.
 Either way, the CTA should be direct and simple to follow.
-Use strong action words to do this.
+Use strong action words to achieve this.

 Here are some examples of action words in CTAs categorized by purpose: